www.leatherman.co.uk | £89.95

-Just in for testing is the Juice CS4, a medium sized multi tool from Leatherman which features 15 different implements, retails at £89.95 and comes with the Leatherman 25 year warranty.
+Just in for testing is the Leatherman Juice CS4, a medium sized multi tool which features 15 different implements, retails at £89.95 and comes with the Leatherman 25 year warranty.
 I’ve used various Leatherman products over the years and one thing that always stands out about their tools is the excellent build quality so it was interesting to try the Cs4 and see if it maintained the company’s high standards.

 Leatherman is marketing the Cs4 as a multi tool that’s the perfect size for a pocket, a glove – or tackle box and even a purse and straight away, looking at the Cs4 it’s the sleek, aesthetic design that is noticeable.
 For a tool that’s made to do such un-glamorous work it’s designed and put together in a way that makes it appealing to look at.
 The stainless steel body and the anodized aluminium handle give it an aesthetic appeal and it’s the sort of thing that wouldn’t look out of place on a display plinth on a modern art deco mantelpiece, such is the testament to its lovely design.

 The Leatherman Juice Cs4 looks beautiful for a multi tool.